NON-PROFIT HISTORY SERVICE, NO FUNDING, NO SPONSORS, JUST YOUR DONATIONS

 Bord’s pianos were cheap and mass-produced, in fact he laid down many of the principles that came to be used in other trades for production lines.
 However, these are surprisingly good, durable pianos, with Schwander actions, and reasonable wrestplanks.
-Published dates of their numbers are not always reliable, but the original stock records of Rudall, Carte & Co. are a useful source of serial number dates: Robert Bigio very kindly supplied this information for the period from about 1870 to 1876, and I have ploughed through it in search of Bord's numbers.
+Published dates of their numbers are not always reliable, especially pre-1870, but the original stock records of Rudall, Carte & Co. are a useful source of serial number dates: Robert Bigio very kindly supplied this information for the period from about 1870 to 1876, and I have ploughed through it in search of Bord's numbers.
 The following pianos are listed here in number order, with dates of sale, not manufacture, and they don't run in order: it is evident that pianos didn't come out of the factory in order, and may also have been in stock at the shops for up to four years.
 In most instances, the purchase price is also given.
 The numbers range from to 18723 to 27414, and were sold between 1871 and 1875.
 This information shows that numbers in the 18,000 range were still being sent out to shops in 1871, and some were sold as late as 1875.

 1871 #18,788 £40 Sep 14 1871